faradnikman/weather-application/README.md

 # Weather Application 🌤

-A weather forecast project for vuejs showcase
+A weather forecast project for vuejs and nuxtjs showcase

 ## Table Of Content
   - [Project Setup](#project-setup)